 Downloading the Third-Party Tool

-For our QuickBooks Desktop Import, we’re working with a Third-Party vendor that has an established record of importing and exporting data into QuickBooks.
+For QuickBooks Desktop Import, we are working with a Third-Party vendor that has an established record of importing and exporting data into Quick Books.

 Upon purchase you will receive an email which includes your license key and instructions on how to register your activation code.

 Please note: SaasAnt offers a full 30 day trial which you can use to ensure that it works for you.

 Setup and Configuration

 Once you have installed the application there are a few steps that you will need to do prior to importing transactions from Tailwind into QuickBooks.